sjbrown/misc_work/genesis/rules.md

 Add these points to your CROWD score.

 The player with the most CROWD successfully goes solo and wins the game.
+That player may use their character sheet, with all their accumulated Craft and Intensity powers when they start their next game of Genesis of Destiny Supreme!

+If there is a tie for CROWD, all tied players may enjoy those rewards.

 <!--